This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 2. Stay Away from Soft Surfaces

-The method to fixing this cause of overheating is simple.
+The method is simple.
 Don’t place your computer on any soft surfaces when using it.
 It may sound pretty easy, but so many people (myself included) are guilty of this one.

-Instead of using your MacBook in bed or on the couch, make sure you set it up on a table or desk.
+Instead of using your MacBook in bed or on the couch, make sure you set it up on a laptop stand.
 This will allow for adequate airflow to surround the computer and keep everything cool and operational.

 3. Clean Dust and Dirt